 - Don’t let your clothes size define you – Have you ever gone into a store to buy some new jeans or a dress and you pick up the size you know you are, and you know you have not gained any inches or weight, yet when you try it on it doesn’t fit?
 Do you then get really upset and convince yourself you must have put on weight or you have been doing something wrong?
 We have all been there.
 Don’t focus on it too much.
 Why?
 Because clothes sizes are messed up.
 What is a size 10 in one store is not a 10 in the other.
 Providing you do know that your measurements have stayed the same, just buy what fits, regardless of the number on the label.
 You are still the same size aren’t you?
 What difference does it make what the label says?
 We all get hung up too much by the label.
-Take a look at the post I wrote that shows what size you would be in each different store, you can see how different they all are.

 - Wear clothes that are comfortable and that make you feel good about your body – Just because the latest trend is skinny jeans, doesn’t mean you have to wear them.
 Some of us are just not built to wear them and that’s okay.
 No matter what I weigh, there are skinny jeans from some stores I just can’t wear, because I have big strong legs.
 I think too many people get caught up in buying what is in fashion, and when it doesn’t look the same on them as it did on the model or the mannequin, they beat themselves up about it.
 Sometimes the latest fashion includes tight and revealing clothes and I know for me, having lost a lot of weight, really tight clothes are not going to be flattering on me, so I don’t wear them as they would make me focus too much on the areas I am trying to improve.
 We are not all built to wear the same kind of things, so wear what you are comfortable in and what suits your body type.

 - Don’t weigh yourself every day – This is a very personal one for me, and one that works for me.
 I know there are a lot of people who disagree, and that is fine as they have found what works for them.
 But, unless you can handle (and understand) the daily fluctuations, then weigh yourself once a week or once a month instead.
 I understand the daily fluctuations, but I can’t handle them.
-I have come from having a very unhealthy relationship with the scale (weighing myself up to 20 times a day) and I have some huge daily fluctuations in my weight.
+I’ve come from having a very unhealthy relationship with the scale (weighing myself up to 20 times a day) and I have some huge daily fluctuations in my weight.
 I have been known to gain 5-7lbs over night and whilst I KNOW that isn’t fat I am gaining over night, and it is just water etc, and I know that it will come off again soon, I just don’t like seeing it.
 It makes me feel less positive about myself, and I don’t want to do that.
 So, instead, I weight myself every couple of weeks, just to make sure I am still in the right range.
 I don’t think I could never not weigh myself again, as I know how easy it would be for me to go back to the weight I was.
 But I don’t want my body image to be defined by the daily scale fluctuations.

 - Take some time out from the mirror – Do you find yourself looking in the mirror every chance you get?
 Or looking at yourself in a door or car window reflection?
 To some this could make you look vain, but for a lot of people, they are looking at the reflection and reminding themselves or the parts of their body they hate.
 Trust me, what you look like hasn’t changed from when you looked in the mirror an hour ago, so stop obsessing over it.
 Reminding yourself of the things you don’t like is not going to change it.
 So, instead, when you do look in the mirror, focus on what you love.
 Don’t tell me there isn’t anything – because there is!